African bloc suspends Sudan demanding end to military rule

 The military council says Monday’s raid was targeting criminals in an area adjacent to the camp and got out of hand.

-It said it was the victim of a media smear campaign and has promised an inquiry
+It said it was the victim of a media smear campaign and has promised an inquiry.

+State news agency SUNA said on Thursday the public prosecutor had questioned a number of witnesses and vowed to complete the investigation as soon possible.

 The RSF’s high profile on the streets of Khartoum suggests that Dagalo, a former Darfur fighter with a fearsome reputation, is calling the shots, at least when it comes to security.